 Choosing the planner is just the start but making sure you have all the proper accessories, that’s the fun part.
 Of course, you need things like pens and other items to keep you on your planning journey.
 Here is a list of a few things I like to have on hand when planning or things I make sure to buy if I’m out.

 Pens – Of course, you need this for writing.
 I use a variety of pens in my planners but since I color code much of what I write, I’m constantly using pens that have a similar color range.
-There are a number of pens available for use, it all depends on your preference, what you like and how you’ll use them.
+There are several pens available for use, it all depends on your preference, what you like and how you’ll use them.

 Sticky Notes, Page Tabs – You can get a variety of sticky notes and page tabs in all sizes, colors and designs.
 Use your imagination with this one and look for what will work for you, your budget and your style.

 Page Markers, Bookmarks, Paperclips (anything to mark your pages or your insert) – This is fun where you can create your own as well as find awesome and fun designs throughout the web and in stores.
-I love to make my own dashboard or bookmarks, paper clips and page markers, but I also find awesome local online shops that do great ones as well.
-If you can’t buy online, you can visit NBS, Mall’s stationery section, bookstores and other local arts & crafts shop.
+I love to make my dashboard or bookmarks, paper clips, and page markers, but I also find awesome local online shops that do great ones as well.
+If you can’t buy online, you can visit NBS, Mall’s stationery section, bookstores, and other local arts & crafts shops.

 There are a few extra goodies you can have on hand – but like everything I discussed here, they are certainly not required or needed.
 Here are a few and what I use them for:

-- Gift bags, gift wrap, etc. – You obviously don’t need these, but should you have one with a design you like, save it and turn it into a decoration in your planner.
+Gift bags, gift wrap, etc. – You don’t need these, but should you have one with a design you like, save it and turn it into a decoration in your planner.